 Linking the two cysteines can be accomplished with a subset of proprietary CLIPSTM scaffolds, with over 50 variants.

 Combining the monocyclic libraries with different types of CLIPSTM scaffolds serves two purposes:

 1. Additional contacts

-Combining monocyclic libraries with different types of CLIPs scaffolds helps us to create additional contacts between the CLIPS scaffolds and hydrophobic/aromatic/cationic residues on the targets surface.
-Significant contribution of crosslinking moieties to binding energies is exemplified in multiple scientific publications.¹
+Combining monocyclic libraries with different types of CLIPSTM scaffolds helps us create additional contacts between the CLIPSTM scaffolds and hydrophobic/aromatic/cationic residues on the target’s surface.
+Crosslinking moieties significantly contribute to binding energies.¹

-Combining monocyclic libraries with different types of CLIPs aids us to explore different conformational assembles in the peptide structure space.
-Prof. Heinis lab (EPFL, Lausanne/Switzerland) published results showing that combination of the same library with different scaffolds can yield unique solutions for recognizing the target protein.² Swapping of scaffolds after the selection often abolishes peptide binding.
-Prof. Suga’s lab (Tokyo/Japan) combines one encoded library but varies the N- terminal amino acid that is used for cross inking, e.g. N-chloroacetyl-L-Tyr to D-Tyr.³ Again, such a variation usually leads to unique candidates for each selection where the enantiomer used is essential for target recognition.
+Combining monocyclic libraries with different types of CLIPSTM aids us in exploring different conformational shapes in the peptide structure space.
+Prof. Heinis’ lab (EPFL, Lausanne, Switzerland) published results showing that combining the same library with different scaffolds can yield unique solutions for recognizing the target protein.² Swapping scaffolds after the selection often abolishes peptide binding.
+Prof. Suga’s lab (Tokyo, Japan) combines one encoded library but varies the N- terminal amino acid that is used for crosslinking, e.g. N-chloroacetyl-L-Tyr to D-Tyr.³ Such variation usually leads to unique candidates for each selection, where the enantiomer used is essential for target recognition.